aiven/devportal/docs/platform/concepts/beta_services.rst

 Any service tagged as beta is intended as early access for use in non-production environments.
 You can however test them with production-like workloads so that you can gauge how the service behaves under heavy loads.

-Beta services are covered only by the basic tier of our support SLA, irrespective of your current support tier.
+Issues raised for beta services are considered low severity issues and are handled according to our support SLAs.

 Using a beta service means that you consent to us contacting you to request qualitative feedback and to test the service to help Aiven improve its product offering.